AdrianKriger/osm_LoD1_3DCityModel/docs/docs/processing/wdid.md

 Fig 1 illustrates the process where the osm *proxy `building:level` height*  is added to the raster DEM to create a 3D topologically connected surface ~ containing 2D polygons as 3D objects.

 The resulting LoD1 City Model, while basic, offers many advantages over 2D datasets.
 These may be used for shadow analyses, line of sight predictions and advanced flood simulation.
 Challenges do exist.
-Of primary concern is errors in the source data that propagate to the generated 3D model.
+Of primary concern are errors in the source data that propagate to the generated 3D model.
 Care must be taken to ensure the quality of both the vector building outlines and raster DEM.

 ## osm_LoD1_3DCityModel output
 &nbsp;&nbsp;